TheNebulo/Asciify/README.md

     Parameters:
     - in_path: String.
         Relative path to the input image.
-    - final_path: String.
+    - out_path: String.
         Relative path to the output image.
 Doesn't need to exist.
-    - scaleFactor: Float.
+    - scale_factor: Float.
         Controls the image quality in the ASCII image.
         Default is 0.15.
     - one_char_width: Int.